• WiFi *

 When do vacation rental rates start dropping on the Outer Banks?

 Vacation rental rates on the Outer Banks start to drop as the peak summer season winds down.
 Typically, you’ll see prices begin to decrease in mid to late August once the busiest summer weeks are past.
-By the time September arrives – especially after Labor Day weekend – weekly rental rates are noticeably lower than in July and early August.
+By the time September arrives, especially after Labor Day weekend, weekly rental rates are noticeably lower than in July and early August.
 This trend continues into the fall and winter, with some of the lowest prices of the year available in the off-season (October through March).
 If you’re looking to save money but still want decent weather, consider booking in September or early October, when rates have dropped but the Outer Banks often still enjoys warm days and comfortably cool nights.
-Many people find that September is an ideal time: rental costs come down and the crowds thin out, yet the ocean is often still warm enough for swimming and a lot of businesses remain open.
-Keep in mind that specific drop dates and discounts can vary by rental company and even by property – some owners may reduce rates earlier or later – but generally, the shift to lower pricing coincides with kids going back to school and the summer tourist rush ending.
+Many people find that September is an ideal time: rental costs come down and the crowds thin out, yet the ocean is often still warm enough for swimming, and a lot of tourist-based businesses remain open.

 Are there pet-friendly vacation rentals on the Outer Banks?